sstucki/minion/README.md

 done.
 ```

-Re-running `minion` with the `--mono` flag will switch to monitoring monolithic minimality and should therefore report a violation:
+Re-running Minion with the `--mono` flag will switch to monitoring monolithic minimality and should therefore report a violation:

 ```text
 $ sbt "run --mono examples/Add/Add.java examples/Add/Add.in.dist.OK.txt"